zsisco/zsisco.github.io/index.md

 ## Research

-I am interested in applying programming language theory to problems in computer architecture and hardware design and verification.
+I am interested in applying programming language theory to problems in computer architecture and hardware design.

 ### Conference and Workshop Publications